-Reusable or disposable face coverings are required at all times in all public spaces, indoors or outdoors.
+Reusable or disposable face coverings are required to be worn at all times in public spaces, indoors or outdoors.
 Reusable face coverings are best for everyday use and should be washed between uses.
 Disposable face coverings are best for activities that require frequent changing or may become soiled in the course of work.
-You are not required to wear face coverings when alone in your private, single-occupancy office with the door closed unless visitors are present.
+Face coverings are not required to be worn when alone in your private, single occupancy office with the door closed unless visitors are present.

 Isolation and Quarantine

 If an individual tests positive for COVID-19 or if they have been exposed to someone who has tested positive, they will be expected to isolate at home or in a College-designated isolation room.

 The Marketplace is open for take-out service only.
 Physical entry to the Marketplace is limited to the designated employees and students working or living on campus and getting regularly tested for COVID-19.
 Pre-order curbside pickup is available for all employees and students living off-campus via the Tiger Takeout service.
 We encourage all community members, including those living and working on campus, to make use of the pre-order service whenever possible, and to eat outdoors or in a private space.

 Any individual who tests positive or has been exposed to an individual who has tested positive for COVID-19 must self-isolate and report details of their status or exposure to Emmons Wellness Center.
 Emmons staff will provide guidance on next steps and coordinate communication to faculty and supervisors while maintaining individual’s confidential health information.